Preparation and Filing of the Account

 An account is due sixteen (16) months from the date of qualification for the first twelve (12) month period, and every sixteen (16) months thereafter from the ending date of the prior account for the succeeding twelve (12) month period until such time as the estate is closed.

 ****THE EXTENSION OF THE ACCOUNTING PERIOD BEYOND 12 MONTHS IS NOT PERMITTED WITHOUT THE PRIOR WRITTEN CONSENT OF THE COMMISSIONER.
-SUCH CONSENT IS RARELY GRANTED DUE TO THE WORKLOAD DEMANDS OF THE OFFICE.
+SUCH CONSENT IS RARELY GRANTED DUE TO THE STATUTORY REQUIREMENTS AND WORKLOAD DEMANDS OF THE OFFICE.

 Note: An estate is not final and may not be closed if there are still assets on hand.
 Your final accounting must show zero (0) assets on line 9 of Form CC-1680.